DevExpress/testcafe/README.md

 ----

-* **Works on all popular environments**: TestCafe runs on Windows, MacOS and Linux.
-Supports desktop, mobile, remote and cloud [browsers](https://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/browser-support.html).
-With UI or headless.
+* **Works on all popular environments**: TestCafe runs on Windows, MacOS, and Linux.
+It supports desktop, mobile, remote and cloud [browsers](https://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/browser-support.html) (UI or headless).
-* **A few seconds to set up**: You don’t need WebDriver or any other testing software.
-Install TestCafe with one command and you’re ready to test: `npm install -g testcafe`
+* **Quick to set up**: You do not need WebDriver or any other testing software.
+Install TestCafe with one command, and you are ready to test: `npm install -g testcafe`
-* **Free and open source**: TestCafe is free to use under [MIT license](https://github.com/DevExpress/testcafe/blob/master/LICENSE).
-Plugins provide custom reports, integration with other tools, launching tests from IDE, etc. Use the plugins made by GitHub community or make your own.
+* **Free and open source**: TestCafe is free to use under the [MIT license](https://github.com/DevExpress/testcafe/blob/master/LICENSE).
+Plugins provide custom reports, integration with other tools, launching tests from IDE, etc. You can use the plugins made by the GitHub community or make your own.

 ## Table of contents